Advertisement

 How can I stop my dog from getting grass seeds or spikelets?

 Some dogs are very prone to getting grass seed- or spikelet-associated problems, especially dogs who enjoy running through fields and have longer curly hair, such as spaniels.
 Keeping their coat short – especially around the ears and between the toes – can help to reduce the number of grass seeds that get caught.
 Make sure you thoroughly check their coat and body all over after each walk.
-Avoiding the fields in grass-seed season and walking on areas of short grass reduces the risk.
+Avoiding the fields in the grass-seed season and walking on short grass areas reduces the risk.

 What home remedies can be used for spikelets in dogs?

 If your dog has a grass seed in their eye, one thing you could try is to bathe it out using cooled boiled water.
 If there is a grass seed in their ear, it is best not to put any substances into the ear canal to flush it out.
 This is because if there is damage to the eardrum, this can make the problem much worse and even push the grass seed into the delicate middle ear.
-If you notice areas of swelling, redness or pus on the skin or between the toes, you can try a poultice by applying a hand-hot towel to the area to try to draw the pus out.
+If you notice areas of swelling, redness or pus on the skin or between the toes, you can try a poultice by applying a hand-hot towel to the area to draw the pus out.
 If this does not resolve the problem, it is best to speak to a vet to reduce the risk of further damage and tracking of the grass seed into the body.

-Can grass seeds kill a dog?
+Can grass seeds kill dogs?

 It would be very rare for a grass seed to result in a dog’s death.
 In rare cases, grass seeds can track into vital organs, such as the lungs or spine, causing abscesses leading to pneumonia and paralysis, for example.
-These conditions can require extensive surgery and prolonged treatment, but in most cases should be treatable if the grass seed can be removed.
+These conditions can require extensive surgery and prolonged treatment, but in most cases, should be treatable if the grass seed can be removed.
 This often requires specialist imaging and surgery, as a tiny grass seed can be very difficult to locate within the body.

 When should I talk to a vet?